yangshun/create-ts-fast/README.md

 - `npm test`: Single test run using Vitest
 - `npm test:watch`: Watch mode.
 Runs all test suites and reruns them when there are changes
 - `npm run build`: Compiles `src` into JavaScript and TypeScript definitions into `dist` directory
-- `npm run ci`: Checks code + runs test + build.
+- `npm run ci`: Run typechecks + run tests + build.
 Suitable for running locally when developing and in CI environments
 - `npm run clean`: Deletes the `dist` directory
 - `npm run release`: Publish to npm directory.
 Published only if `npm run ci` is successful